 Cycling time: two rides of 1 to 3 hours (app.
 40km)

 - +Day 3 - Sossusvlie sand dunes + Solitaire apple pie

-Today we make a very early start (about 05:00) to drive into the park and on to Sossusvlei itself.
-Our aim is to ride from the entrance to the park to arrive at Big Daddy (the tallest sand dune in the world) as early as possible to catch the first sunlight and watch the sun rising over the red sand dunes; a must for any visit to Namibia.
+Today we make a very early start (about 05:00) to drive into the park and on to Sossusvlei.
+Our aim is to ride from the entrance to the park to Sossusvlei itself.
+If time allows, we can drive to Dead Vlie and possibly climb Big Daddy (the tallest sand dune in the world).

-Once we’re all suitably fed and watered we’ll drive for about 2.5 hours to reach our next lodge, but along the way at the crossroads town of Solitaire you’ll taste their famous apple pie and rest under shade from the midday heat, before arriving at your accommodation and a dip in the swimming pool to cool off.
+We’ll find a spot in the shade to enjoy another delicious breakfast after our early ride, and once we’re all suitably fed and watered we’ll drive for about 3.5 hours to reach our next lodge.
+Along the way at the crossroads town of Solitaire you’ll taste their famous apple pie and rest under shade from the midday heat, before arriving at your accommodation for a dip in the swimming pool to cool off.

-Our home tonight is at a lodge built on the slope overlooking the north Rotstock Mountain range and the colorful dune landscape of the Namib Desert.
+Our home tonight is at a lodge built on the slope overlooking the north Rostock Mountain range and the colourful dune landscape of the Namib Desert.
 The unique round structures blend into the granite surrounding, and this “cave” feeling makes for a true wilderness experience in Namibia.

 Cycling time: 4 hours (app.
 60km)

 - +Day 4 - Kuiseb River Ride

 We make another early start, setting off for a ride that will take around two hours, before a late breakfast.
 The landscape is vast and open and you can spot animals from miles away.